 But you do not know when he will swallow a sock and need expensive surgery or when she will fracture her leg and need the intervention of an orthopaedic surgeon to save her.

 Does the insurance cover routine care and if so, find out what percentage of the cost will be covered?
 You could be paying a bill of R1200 for spaying your dog, but the insurer might only pay out R300 of that bill.
 Will this then be a deciding factor to take up the specific cover?
 Is paying more per month then worth the ‘extra cover’?

-The terms and conditions section should to be carefully read by the prospective client.
+The terms and conditions section should be carefully read by the prospective client.
 The FAQ section often answers a lot of the common queries the pet owner might have.
-It is also important to ensure that the company is “pet specific”.
-The medical needs of pets are different from humans and the insurer needs to have a good understanding of the pet industry but also a working knowledge of pet health care.
-Most pet insurance companies will only cover your pet while you are inside South Africa – if you travel with your pet across borders ask your pet insurance company if there will be any cover.
+It is also essential to ensure that the company is “pet specific”.
+The medical needs of pets are different from humans, and the insurer needs to have a good understanding of the pet industry but also a working knowledge of pet health care.
+Most pet insurance companies will only cover your pet while you are inside South Africa – if you travel with your pet across borders, ask your pet insurance company if there will be any cover.

 If you are still not sure about which company to use, ask them for testimonials of satisfied clients.